Register to attend the upcoming Symposium: Click here to register. Find out more information here

 Dr Sandra Pertek

-International Development Department<br> UKRI Future Leaders Fellow at the School of Government and School of Social Policy and Society<br> Senior Research Fellow<br><br> <b>Dr Sandra Pertek</b> is a Principal Investigator of “Making Aid Work for Displaced Women”, UKRI Future Leaders Fellow and Associate Prof. at the International Development Department at the University of Birmingham, and Senior Research Fellow at the Center for Conflict and Humanitarian Studies in Doha.
-Previously she served as a Lecturer at the Institute for Global Health and Development, Queen Margaret University and an ESRC Postdoctoral Fellow at the University of Birmingham, following her role as an Impact and Policy Fellow in the SEREDA project at the Institute for Research into International Migration and Superdiversity (IRiS).
-She has led a number of research assignments, including in Ethiopia, Jordan, Poland, Tunisia, Turkey, UK, Ukraine and Zambia.<br><br> She is an interdisciplinary researcher and social development specialist with expertise in violence against women and girls (VAWG) with over a decade of experience in humanitarian, development, and migration settings.
+<b>Dr Sandra Pertek</b> is UKRI Future Leaders Fellow at the School of Government and School of Social Policy, and Associate Professor at the International Development Department (IDD) and the Institute for Research into International Migration and Superdiversity (IRiS) at the University of Birmingham.
+She is also a Senior Research Fellow at the Center for Conflict and Humanitarian Studies (CHS), Doha Institute.
+She was previously Lecturer at the Institute for Global Health and Development, Queen Margaret University, and Teaching Fellow (POLSIS) and <a href="https://www.birmingham.ac.uk/schools/social-policy/departments/social-policy-sociology-criminology/research/projects/2023/integrated-intersectional-and-socioecological-approach">ESRC Postdoctoral Fellow</a> at the University of Birmingham. <br><br> Sandra specialises in the intersection of gender, violence, religion, forced migration and humanitarianism.
+Her research integrates the intersectional and ecological approaches to improve outcomes for displaced populations.
+She has led a number of studies across the Middle East, Africa and Europe, including the "<a href="https://www.birmingham.ac.uk/research/superdiversity-institute/sereda/sereda-cee">Ukrainian Refugees at Risk</a>" and "<a href="https://www.birmingham.ac.uk/schools/social-policy/departments/social-policy-sociology-criminology/research/projects/2023/protecting-forcibly-displaced-women-and-girls-in-the-muslim-world">Protecting Forcibly Displaced Women and Girls in the Muslim World</a>"projects.
+She currently leads an interdisciplinary and policy-oriented, £1.3m UKRI-funded research initiative, "<a href="https://research.birmingham.ac.uk/en/projects/making-aid-work-for-displaced-women-integrating-islamic-philanthr">Making Aid Work for Displaced Women</a>", which focuses on integrating Islamic philanthropy into the international humanitarian system and developing innovative solutions to global forced displacement. <br><br> She is an interdisciplinary researcher and social development specialist with over a decade of experience in humanitarian, development, and migration settings.
 Bridging research, policy, and practice, she has consulted for international and governmental organisations, including the European Commission, GIZ, the Home Office, and Islamic Development Bank.
 She has also collaborated with various organisations, such as the UNHCR, OIC and IFRC.
-Before joining the University of Birmingham, Sandra was a Senior Policy Adviser on Gender at a leading humanitarian agency, where she authored its Gender Justice Policy and spearheaded a gender, inclusion and protection strategy.<br><br> She has published several articles on gender, religion and forced migration in leading journals and co-authored the monograph, ‘On the Significance of Religion in Violence Against Women and Girls’ (Routledge) and her new monograph, ‘Violence against Women, religion and Forced Displacement: Experiences and Humanitarian Responses’, is underway.<br><br> Social Media
+Before joining the University of Birmingham, Sandra was a Senior Policy Adviser on Gender at a leading humanitarian agency. <br><br> She has published articles on gender, religion and forced migration in leading journals and co- authored the monograph, 'On the Significance of Religion in Violence Against Women and Girls' (Routledge).
+Her new monograph, 'Violence against Women, Religion and Forced Displacement: Experiences and Humanitarian Responses', is underway. <br><br> Social Media